Last updated on July 11th, 2021 at 02:19 pm

 An example of a technical debt metric is the ratio MPrin(i)/MPrin(r).
 MPrin(i) is the total of incremental technical debt incurred in the given time period.
 MPrin(r) is the total of MPrin retired in that same time period.
 In periods during which this ratio exceeds 1.0, the organization is accumulating incremental technical debt faster than it is retiring technical debt.
 Computing it as a ratio, as opposed to a difference, has the effect of expressing the increases (or decreases) in technical debt portfolio size in units of the size of the debt retired.
 This enables the organization to take on some incremental technical debt responsibly.

 This metric also has the virtue of displaying meaningful trends in an easily recognized way.
 In this case, a steady upward trend means a steadily increasing debt portfolio, even if in some time periods the debt doesn’t increase much.
 In other words, the ratio removes some of the “choppiness” that might plague a metric expressed in terms of absolute values.

 A Key Performance Indicator (KPI) is a metric that provides meaningful insight that’s used to guide business decisions.
 All KPIs are metrics; not all metrics are KPIs.

 A KPI is derived from one or more metrics.
 It represents how successful the business is in accomplishing a given business objective.
 A metric, on the other hand, represents only the degree of success in reaching a targeted value for that metric.
-Because the relationship between the target value of a metric and any given business objective can be complicated, and potentially involve other metrics, metrics that aren’t KPIs are of less value in indicating the degree of success in achieving that business objective.
+Because the relationship between the target value of a metric and any given business objective can be complicated, and potentially involve other metrics, metrics that aren’t KPIs are of less value in indicating the degree of success in achieving business objectives.

 MPrin(i)/MPrin(r) is a metric that could also serve as a KPI, if the business objective is to achieve steady declines in overall technical debt.

 Dimensions of measure vs. dimensions of metrics